This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How do you get to Guatemala?

 Many travelers who visit Guatemala include it as part of a longer Central American itinerary, in which case crossing by land from Honduras, El Salvador, Belize, or Mexico may make sense.
 I’ve made the crossing to/from Mexico via La Mesilla and the border crossing is straightforward.
-In most cases, if you travel by land, expect long and uncomfortable bus rides.
+In most cases, if you travel by land, expect long and uncomfortable bus or shuttle rides.

 Do Americans need a visa to visit Guatemala?